-Students can receive selective admissions points for work as a PT tech for > 6 months.
-A link will be available through the online admissions process to have the facility submit verification electronically.
+Students can receive selective admissions points for work as a PT tech, PTA aide, or PCT for > 6 months.
+Print and complete this form prior to starting the online application.
+There will be an area for you to upload a copy.

 Applicant Name:

+Facility Name:

-Facility Name and Address:
+Facility Address:

 Supervisor of applicant must complete the following section: The person named above is applying to the PTA program at Northwest Florida State College.

 Please complete the following to verify employment:

 Applicant's Job/Title:

 Start date of employment:

-End date of employment:
+End date of employment (if on-going just put today's date):

 Total length of time employed:

 The above applicant is or has been employed under my supervision.

-VERIFIED BY: (PT or PTA):
+VERIFIED BY:

 License Number: Phone Number:

 Email:

 Date:

-Students will be provided a link for the electronic verification form during the online application process.
+Students will upload a copy of the signed form via the online application process.